 - The lowest point of this Ocean is located in the Java Trench which is about 7,258 meters deep.

-- Suez Canal in Egypt and the Strait of Malacca are the two most well-known waterways in this ocean.
+- Suez Canal in Egypt and the Strait of Malacca are the two most well-known waterways in the ocean.

-- There is a continent of volcanic origins lies beneath the surface of the Indian Ocean.
+- There is a continent of volcanic origins that lies beneath the surface of the Indian Ocean.

-- Due to its high temperature, the water of this ocean evaporates at a comparatively higher rate.
+- Due to its high temperature, the ocean water evaporates at a comparatively higher rate.

 - The Indian Ocean is divided into east and west by a 5,000 km mountain range named the Ninety East Ridge.

-- The water of this ocean has the highest concentration of dissolved and floating hydrocarbons.
+- The ocean water has the highest concentration of dissolved and floating hydrocarbons.

 - The Indian Ocean receives about 6000 km of river runoff including two of the largest rivers Ganges and Brahmaputra.

 - Due to the meeting of polar caps, this ocean actually grows wider by about 20 centimetres every year.

 Cite This Page